Colin Beazley, President

 Thomas R. Scott, Secretary

 Tom has been active in the YNA for almost all of the 30+ years he has lived in the neighborhood.
-Tom is the current President and appointee to the Mayor's Neighborhood Advisory Commission.
+Tom is the current Secretary and appointee to the Mayor's Neighborhood Advisory Commission.
 Tom is a computer consultant and network engineer with On-Site Computer Services.
 His family includes wife Dondena, adult son Kelix (daughter in law Ali), and adult twins Sierra and Kyle.
 He is active in scouting and can often be seen out on a local field kicking a soccer ball when not "playing" with computers.